TaksaWibawa/Algorithm-and-Programming-Project/README.md

 _This project is created with a purpose to fulfill algorithm and programming's final project assignment._

-## Cashier Program
+## Toko Mayun Database Program
-Cashier program is a program....... (isi sendiri)
+// Tentang Program

 ## Concept Used
 - Array